delibay/.github/profile/README.md

 	</a>
 </div>

-### An open source learning platform based on deliberate practice principles for IT students and their teachers, focused on practice and feedback.
+## Redefine the IT learning experience with deliberate practice
+> Empower IT students to train intensively on IT skills to develop efficient mental representations
+> Help IT teachers to design practice-oriented courses and give feedback at scale

-We are not hosting our code with GitHub for various reasons (mostly because GitHub is proprietary), but we use Gitea instead.
+We are not hosting our code with GitHub because [GiveUpGitHub](https://giveupgithub.com/), but we use Forgejo instead.
 You can find the source code and contribute to the project on [Codeberg](https://codeberg.org/delibay/)!

 And can you learn more about the project on [delibay.org](https://delibay.org) !